Once upon a nightime grim

 competitive "Loser!" economies;

-love's justice peace remains buoyant, resilient,
+love's just peace remains buoyant, resilient,

 cooperation's mutual winner revolution